 If you are visiting during the summer months, you may also want to consider joining a kayaking tour in the nearby lake of Lögurinn.
 Here, you can take in the beauty of the lake while paddling through its crystal-clear waters.
 In addition, you can even observe the local wildlife that inhabits this lake, such as ducks, swans, and other bird species.

 Which side of Goðafoss Waterfall is the best?

-Both sides of the 30 metre cascade have viewing platforms.
-These offer easy access and keep everyone orderly at a safe distance, this is great for your travel pics.
+Both sides of the 30-meter cascade have viewing platforms.
+These offer easy access and keep everyone orderly at a safe distance, which is great for your travel photos.

 On the Eastern side, I like to explore every nook and cranny to get close to Goðafoss Waterfall.
 This photo is taken from the top of the waterfall in a tight space among the lava rocks.
 You can see the river before it disappears over the edge.
 The rest of the waterfall is visible in the background.
 These rugged lava rocks in front of me are worth including for their texture and details.
 Sometimes there are plants growing in the rocks.
 This spot is good for summer evenings because the right part of the sky can light up and become very colourful.

 Most of my best photos of Goðafoss Waterfall were taken from the river bank.
 The river is accessible via a steep rocky path.
 Getting down to the river bank takes good balance and general fitness.
 This volcanic landscape is full of rocks and boulders, so it can be slow going.
 The picture below was as far along the river bank as you can go.
 I had to fight the intense spray of the waterfall here.